KinjuuuWrites/packaging-reusable-code/README.md

 ## Publishing

-While developing a bunch of microservices with multiple developers, packaging libraries locally doesn't solve anything.
+While developing a bunch of micro-services with multiple developers, packaging libraries locally doesn't solve anything.
 Instead, developers often prefer versioning and publishing the packages.
 Packages are generally published to registries as private packages using npm, GitHub or sometimes behind an organization's firewall (like AWS CodeArtifact)

 Here's an amazing article to get started with publishing private NPM packages:
 [Creating and publishing private packages | npm Docs](https://docs.npmjs.com/creating-and-publishing-private-packages)